jez/as-tree-cpp/README.md

 ## TODO(jez)

+- Figure out how to support macOS older than Catalina
 - clang-format / buildifier / shellcheck in CI
 - tests for CLI options
 - [ ] Color output according to LS_COLORS environment variable.
 Prior art: